molab-itp/content-2023-Fa/weeks/03_swiftui.md

 - create a single view SwiftUI app that produces image that is composed of some random elements

-  - like 10print as show in
+  - similar to 10print in
     - [01-UIRender-playground](https://github.com/molab-itp/01-UIRender-playground)
   - make use of arrays and random numbers
   - ok to run in simulator